-Lafayette County fire requests evacuation due to potential levee breach as waters rise in Mississippi
+Flash floods rise across Mississippi, prompting evacuation in Lafayette County

-LAFAYETTE COUNTY, Miss. — The Lafayette County Fire Department is asking residents in an area to evacuate Wednesday due to a potential levee breach.
+LAFAYETTE COUNTY, Miss. — The Lafayette County Fire Department asked residents in an area to evacuate Wednesday afternoon as flood warnings were issued in northern Mississippi.

-The levee has not breached at this time.
-The department said this is a precautionary measure.
+The department said the evacuation was due to a potential levee failure in the Tara Lake area.
+The order was issued at 2:30 p.m.

-Residents in the area north of the yellow line in this map could be affected.
-Thearea is a subdivision north of the Oxford airport.
+By 6, the fire department said residents could return to their homes as the department along with state and local officials were working to provide relief to the dam.

 Heavy rainfall across multiple days has left some parts of the Mid-South dealing with rare flooding, the type of flooding some residents have never seen before.